Bio & Statement

 Lucia Pizzani (Caracas, 1975).

-BA in Social Communication Studies, Audiovisual specialty at the Universidad Católica Andres Bello, (Caracas), CERC Certificate in Conservation Biology from Columbia University (New York) and a Master in Fine Arts from the Chelsea College of Art and Design (London).
+She holds a BA in Communications Studies, (Universidad Católica Andres Bello, Caracas), Certificate in Conservation Biology from CERC at Columbia University (New York) and Master in Fine Arts from the Chelsea College of Art and Design (London).

 "My work revolves around issues of gender, body, and a lifelong interest in nature.
 This combination also feeds from the various studies I've done of Visual Communication, Conservation Biology and Fine Arts.
 In recent years I have been developing a visual approach that uses photography, performance, installation, sculpture and video.
 In these various processes I tackle issues addressed by the Surrealists and body art of the seventies linking it to today from a research-based practice.
 I seek stories, literary and artistic references in significant periods both in Europe and South America, mixing various aesthetics, cultures and historical characters."